zemarkow/freq2notename/README.md

 # freq2notename

-Toolkit and graphical user interface / app for converting audio frequencies into musical note names and vice versa for music transcription and tuning
+Python toolkit and graphical user interface / app for converting audio frequencies into musical note names and vice versa for music transcription and tuning

 ## Introduction and Getting Started